 The grouped bar graph is also referred the clustered bar graph.
 It is used to show the discrete value for two or more categorical data.
 In this, rectangular bars are grouped by position for levels of one categorical variable, with the same colors showing the secondary category level within each group.
 It can be shown both vertically and horizontally.

-Look at the image given below showing different types of bar graphs.
+Observe the figure given below which shows different types of bar graphs.

 How to Draw a Bar Graph?

-Let's understand How to draw a bar graph with help of an example.
-Liza went to the market for buying different types of fruits in different quantities of each- 5 Apples, 3 Mangoes, 2 Watermelons, 3 Strawberries, 6 Oranges.
+Let us understand how to draw a bar graph with help of an example.
+Liza went to the market for buying different types of fruits in different quantities of each- 5 apples, 3 mangoes, 2 watermelons, 3 strawberries, 6 oranges.
 She wants to display the data by making a bar graph so that she can visually understand which type of fruits she buys the most.

-Follow the below-mentioned steps to make a bar graph of the most bought fruit.
+Let us use the following steps to make a bar graph of the most bought fruit.

 - Step 1: Take a graph paper and give the title of the bar graph like "Most Bought Fruit".